amlan-sinha/amlan-sinha/README.md

 [//]: # (Introduce yourself briefly.
 Mention your interests, professional background, or any personal projects you're passionate about.)

-🚀 About Amlan:
+🚀 About Me:
-Amlan is a Ph.D. candidate in Mechanical and Aerospace Engineering at Princeton University, where he specializes in dynamical systems, optimal control theory, and optimization.
-His research is driven by a passion for autonomous systems and their applications in uncertain environments.
-Amlan is currently developing a cutting-edge algorithmic framework to enhance the robustness and efficiency of autonomous systems under actuator losses.
+I am an aspiring Ph.D. candidate in Mechanical and Aerospace Engineering at Princeton University, specializing in dynamical systems, control theory, and optimization.
+Currently, I am developing an algorithmic framework designed to enhance the robustness and efficiency of autonomous systems under operational uncertainty.

 💡 Research & Experience:
-His work involves creating innovative control algorithms for autonomous systems, ensuring their effective operation in unpredictable conditions.
-His thesis is focused on low-thrust spacecraft trajectories with robustness guarantees against partial engine failures, a project with far-reaching implications for space exploration and technology.
+My thesis centers on designing low-thrust spacecraft trajectories with robustness guarantees against partial engine failures, which has significant implications for space exploration and technology.

-In parallel to his academic pursuits, Amlan has mastered skills in C++, Python, and Matlab, and has a solid grounding in Dynamical Systems, Optimal Control Theory, and Optimization.
-His professional experience includes obtaining significant federal funding for collaborative research and mentoring students in academic and research capacities.
+I am proficient in C++, Python, and Matlab, and have a strong foundation in Dynamical Systems, Optimal Control Theory, and Optimization.

-🌟 Accomplishments & Leadership:
-Recognized with awards such as the NASA ROSES Research Grant, Amlan has a proven track record in grant applications and publications.
-His leadership extends beyond research, as seen in his active involvement in the Princeton Graduate Consulting Club and other initiatives, demonstrating his dedication to community and sustainable practices.

-🔍 Future Aspirations:
-As he approaches the completion of his Ph.D., Amlan is actively seeking management consulting opportunities.
-He is particularly interested in roles that allow him to employ his technical and interpersonal skills in a consulting environment, assisting organizations in navigating the complexities of technological innovation.

-📫 Connect with Amlan:
+📫 Connect With Me:
-For potential collaborations, consulting opportunities, or to learn more about his research, Amlan can be reached at amlans@princeton.edu.
-He is always open to exploring new ideas and perspectives in the field of advanced engineering and technology.
+Feel free to reach out at amlans@princeton.edu to discuss potential collaborations or to learn more about my research.

 ## My GitHub Statistics